Skip to content

 February 22, 2022

-Exercise and strength training are good for everyone, regardless of disability, but they are especially important for those with spinal cord injury (SCI) or other forms of paralysis.
-However, the barriers that those with paralysis often face could make it easy to become discouraged or even prevented from exercising.
-Despite these challenges, exercise and strength training are possible and can improve quality of life.
-Before someone with SCI or paralysis begins a new exercise regimen, they should always consult a health care professional.
+Exercise and strength training are beneficial for everyone, regardless of disability, but they are especially important for individuals with spinal cord injury (SCI) or other forms of paralysis.
+While barriers like limited mobility and access to equipment can make it easy to become discouraged, options like wheelchair strength training and adaptive exercise equipment for spinal cord injuries make fitness not only possible, but transformative.
+Regular accessible strength training for paralysis has been shown to improve energy, function, and quality of life.
+Before starting any new program, individuals with SCI or paralysis should consult a healthcare professional.

 Every exercise program should consist of three different types of exercises: stretching, aerobic exercise, and strength training.
 Stretching before and after exercising not only helps prevent injury, but also improves flexibility, joints, and blood flow.
 Aerobic exercises, also known as cardiovascular exercises, improve heart health and circulation by increasing heart rate and blood flow.
 Lastly, strength training increases muscle mass, strength, and endurance through resistance exercises using tools such as free weights, resistance bands, strength machines, and even your own body weight.

-Exercise Benefits for Those with Spinal Cord Injuries (SCI)
+Benefits of Exercise for Individuals with Spinal Cord Injuries (SCI)

 The following eight exercises can help increase blood circulation and strength by providing a complete workout for those with spinal cord injuries (SCI).
 Remember, it is important to sit tall and engage the core during the workout.
 Maintaining good posture not only ensures maximum effectiveness but can also prevent injury.